Ruanda

 Project duration

-The activities involved in the three-year initiative are supported by a total investment of €6.5 million.
+The activities planned under the initiative, which will last four and a half years, are supported by a total investment of €6.5 million.

 Purpose